groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/chinese/java/document-joining/join-documents-groupdocs-merger-java/_index.md

 - join documents with GroupDocs.Merger for Java
 - GroupDocs.Merger document merging in Java
 - how to use GroupDocs.Merger for Java
-title: 使用 GroupDocs.Merger 在 Java 中合并 PDF：完整指南
+title: 使用 GroupDocs.Merger 在 Java 中合并 PDF - 完整指南
 type: docs
 url: /zh/java/document-joining/join-documents-groupdocs-merger-java/
 weight: 1